Ansoff matrix

 The Ansoff matrix is a strategic planning tool that provides a framework to help executives, senior managers, and marketers devise strategies for future business growth.
 It is named after Russian American Igor Ansoff, an applied mathematician and business manager, who created the concept.

 Growth strategies

-Ansoff, in his 1957 paper, Strategies for Diversification, provided a definition for product-market strategy as "a joint statement of a product line and the corresponding set of missions which the products are designed to fulfill".
+Ansoff, in his 1957 paper, "Strategies for Diversification", provided a definition for product-market strategy as "a joint statement of a product line and the corresponding set of missions which the products are designed to fulfill".
 He describes four growth alternatives for growing an organization in existing or new markets, with existing or new products.
 Each alternative poses differing levels of risk for an organization.

 Market penetration

-Using a market penetration strategy, the organization tries to grow using its existing offerings (products and services) in existing markets.
-In other words, it tries to increase its market share in current market scenario.
-This involves increasing market share within existing market segments.
-This can be achieved by selling more products or services to established customers or by finding new customers within existing markets.
-Here, the company seeks increased sales for its present products in its present markets through more aggressive promotion and distribution.
+Market penetration is a growth strategy where an organization aims to expand using its existing offerings (products and services) within current markets.
+In simpler terms, it seeks to increase its market share in the existing market landscape.
+It involves attracting new customers, retaining existing ones, or acquiring competitors to capture more of the existing market.
+To achieve increased sales for its current products, the company adopts more assertive promotion and distribution strategies.